mpmenne/launchcode-java-class/pset1/README.md

 * Watch the [LaunchCodeTV Java series](http://tv.launchcode.us/#/videos/java-on-the-command-line?lesson=Java) to help get your environment setup.
 * Purcase the book ["Clean Code" by Robert Martin](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
-* Create the "Mario" application using Java instead of C
+* Create the "Mario" application (described in this [video](https://www.youtube.com/watch?v=z32BxNe2Sfc) using Java instead of C
 * When it is complete commit the project as a new repository to Github.
 * When you're done, send me an email by using the email address on my [Profile Page](https://github.com/MoMenne)